On this page

 Does oxytocin help autism spectrum disorder?

-Despite early enthusiasm from small single-dose studies, the 2013 Cochrane review found no significant benefit of intranasal oxytocin on core ASD symptoms.
-The 2021 SOARS-B trial (n=290, NEJM) definitively confirmed no benefit over placebo for social functioning in children and adolescents with ASD.
+Despite early enthusiasm from small single-dose studies, the 2013 Cochrane review found no significant benefit on core ASD symptoms, and the 2021 SOARS-B trial (n=290, NEJM) confirmed no benefit over placebo.
+The 2026 meta-analysis of 42 RCTs found no significant overall effect, and a 2026 placebo lead-in analysis supplies the likely explanation: 48.3% of autistic children met the responder threshold on placebo alone.

 Does oxytocin enhance bonding and trust?